John Spencer (Scottish footballer): Rangers

 Spencer started his career at Rangers, signing with the club as a schoolboy in 1982 and as a professional in 1985.
 Future Scotland colleague Eoin Jess was a teammate at youth level.
 His signing, even as a 12-year-old schoolboy who had yet to play a competitive senior match proved problematic; Spencer was Catholic and the club had a strong Protestant culture.
 His decision to sign for Rangers meant that he was regularly threatened and challenged to fights at the Catholic school he attended, while Celtic-supporting members of his family would walk by him in the street, and have never spoken to him since.

 Spencer made his debut for Rangers in 1987, winning the minor Glasgow Cup in his first season.
 In 1988, he was loaned by then manager Graeme Souness to Morton, where he made four league appearances (scoring once) before returning to Ibrox.
 Spencer remained a fringe player at Rangers and after a further loan spell with Lai Sun of Hong Kong was sold in 1992 to Chelsea for a fee of £450,000, having made 20 appearances in all competitions over five years.

 Chelsea

 At Chelsea, Spencer enjoyed a consistent period of playing in his career.
 Between August 1992 and October 1996 he made 137 appearances and scored 43 goals in all competitions.
 He featured in the teams which lost 4–0 to Manchester United in the 1994 FA Cup Final and reached the semi-finals of the 1994–95 European Cup Winners' Cup and the 1995–96 FA Cup.

 Queens Park Rangers

-In November 1996, recently appointed Chelsea manager Ruud Gullit sold Spencer for £2.5 million to Queens Park Rangers, then in the second tier of English football, the First Division.
-Spencer appeared 56 times and scored 25 goals, but QPR failed to gain promotion to the Premier League after Spencer's initial season, and in his second flirted with relegation.
+In November 1996, with Gianluca Vialli and Gianfranco Zola now on Chelsea's books, their manager Ruud Gullit sold Spencer for £2.5 million to another West London club, Queens Park Rangers, then in the second tier of English football, the First Division.
+Spencer appeared 56 times and scored 25 goals for QPR, but the team failed to gain promotion to the Premier League in Spencer's initial season, and flirted with relegation in his second.